Personalised assessments in 2020/21

-Where learners have completed procedural numeracy assessments this year, schools will have access to feedback on their skills, age-standardised scores and progress reports.
+After learners have completed procedural numeracy assessments, schools have access to feedback on learners’ skills, age-standardised scores and progress reports.

 Feedback reports for the reading assessments are also available.
-However, scores and progress reports will only be available once the majority of learners have taken the reading assessments.
-Given current circumstances, this is now subject to a delay and we will provide a further update on this when available.
+Scores and progress reports for reading will will only be available after the majority of learners have taken the reading assessments.

 Accessing the assessments